Cyclic cohomology for graded $C^{*,r}$-algebras and its pairings with van Daele $K$-theory

 Insulators of real type are insulators which transform under an anti-linear automorphism of order $2$, like complex conjugation, and so there is an additional ingredient to take into account: a real structure on the \CA. This leads to the consideration of $K$-groups of real \CA s and brings in a feature which has not been of importance for complex insulators, namely the occurence of elements of finite order (torsion elements) in the $K$-group.
 While also complex $K$-groups may contain torsion elements, for instance in the case of certain quasicrystals \cite{GHK}, the physical significance of those torsion elements remains unclear so far and so they don't play a big role.
 But for certain real topological insulators, like the Kane-Mele model \cite{KaneMele}, the most relevant $K$-group elements have order $2$ and show up in experiments \cite{Molenkamp}.
 It is therefore a problem that the Connes pairing is trivial on elements of finite order.
-To overcome this obstruction we define a new potentially torsion-valued pairing, somewhat in the spirit of the determinant of de la Harpe-Skandalis.
-This is based on a formulation (and generalisation to graded \CA s) of Connes pairing for van Daele $K$-theory.

-Our definition was largely influenced by the recent work on periodically driven systems with odd time reversal invariance \cite{Gaw,Gawedzki}.
+To overcome this problem we define torsion-valued pairings, somewhat in the spirit of the determinant of de la Harpe-Skandalis.
+Such a torsion-valued pairing is defined on the kernel $\ker \varphi_*$ of the map induced in $K$-theory by an inclusion $B\stackrel{\varphi}\hookrightarrow \tilde B$ of \CA s.
+We analyse it more closely in two cases which arise naturally when comparing a real \CA\ with its complexification.
+They are related to an exact sequence attributed to Wood-Karoubi.
+It turns out that, in these two cases, the $K$-class of the Hamiltonian of an insulator belongs to the above mentioned kernel if and only if that $K$-class admits a representative (possibly different from the Hamiltonian) which admits an extra symmetry: a spin symmetry, or an imaginary chiral symmetry.
+We refer to the first case as even, and to the second as odd.
+We provide explicit local formulae for the torsion valued pairing which involve the representative and its extra symmetry.